 Through the Civil Rights Movement, African Americans and their white allies initiated and maintained a massive social movement which assaulted centuries of discrimination, segregation, and racism in the United States.
-We will examine, not only familiar images from the movement, but also the larger forces that made the movement possible.
-We will identify the social, political, and economic
+We will examine, not only familiar images

 HIST 267 S/U/Women and U.S. Social Movements